MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/firewall-policy-design-example.md

 Woodgrove Bank uses Active Directory groups and Group Policy Objects to deploy the firewall settings and rules to the devices on their network.
 They know that they must deploy policies to the following collections of devices:

--   Client devices that run Windows 10, Windows 8, or Windows 7
+-   Client devices that run Windows 11, Windows 10, Windows 8, or Windows 7

 -   WGBank front-end servers that run Windows Server 2016, Windows Server 2012 R2, Windows Server 2012 or Windows Server 2008 R2 (there are none in place yet, but their solution must support adding them)